 Welcome back to the Healing Pain Podcast with Lorimer Moseley

-Learn about the latest advances in pain science education with globally renowned pain researcher, Professor Lorimer Moseley.
-Lorimer is a clinician, scientist and educator who investigates the role of the brain and the mind in chronic pain.
+In this episode, we speak with globally renowned pain researcher, Professor Lorimer Moseley.
+Lorimer is a clinician, scientist and educator whose investigates the role of the brain and the mind in chronic pain.
 He’s a professor of clinical neurosciences and a foundation chair in physiotherapy at the University of South Australia.
 He has authored over 400 research articles and seven books on pain.
 He also leads a nonprofit organization called Pain Revolution, which you can learn more about by going to the website PainRevolution.org.
 On today’s episode, we discuss new ways a clinician can deliver pain science education and how impactful this approach can be for people living with pain.

 Watch the Episode Here